Thank you, you have successfully signed up for our mailing list(s).

 These Bodyweight exercises will allow you to build functional MAX Strength, when access to a gym is impossible...
 Thus making you a true Naked Warrior.

-How sure are we that The Naked Warrior will work for you?
-Simply fill out the form below and put The Naked Warrior to work for you right now.
+How sure are we that The Naked Warrior - book will work for you?
+Simply fill out the form below and put The Naked Warrior - book to work for you right now.

 If you are not 100% absolutely thrilled with your purchase, Dragon Door Publications will refund of your entire purchase price for up to a FULL YEAR ï¿½ that's 365 days.